eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 WSCD by the Wallet Provider, at the moment the Wallet Unit is activated; see [Section 6.5.3](#653-wallet-unit-activation).
 In order to do this, the Wallet Provider may need to connect to and colloborate with other entities, such as a Trusted Service Manager employed by the owner of the WSCD.
-The owner of the WSCD may be a Mobile Network Operator (in case of a UICC), the User (in case of an e-SIM/SAM), or an OEM (in case of an embedded SE).

 The Wallet Provider is responsible for verifying that the local internal WSCD is compliant with all requirements in the ARF, prior to activating a Wallet Unit